sumana91/Employee_API/README.md

 ### Setup
 - Clone this repository and setup the database using knexfile
 - Run the migration file using `knex migrate:latest`
-- Run it locally
+- Run it locally, port 8001

 ### Install dependencies
 - npm install --save

-## Run the application
+### Run the application
 `node app.js`

+### Endpoints
+- Get the employee details: `/employee`
+- Get an employee details: `/employee/:id`
+- Post the employee details: `/employee`
+- Delete the employee details: `/employee/:id`